Stocks fall as market turns choppy amid inflation concerns

 Major indexes have been choppy as investors shift focus following several weeks of solid corporate earnings.
 A series of worrisome reports on inflation tripped up stocks last week and the broader market has been swaying between gains and losses so far this week.

 Investors reviewed more corporate report cards from retailers following a solid report on Tuesday showing that retail sales jumped in October.
 T.J.
-Maxx and Marshalls parent TJX jumped 9.3% after reporting strong third-quarter financial results.
-Home improvement retailer Lowe’s gained 2.5% as it raised its revenue forecast for the year following strong third-quarter financial results.
+Maxx and Marshalls parent TJX rose 6.8% after reporting strong third-quarter financial results.
+Home improvement retailer Lowe’s gained 0.6% as it raised its revenue forecast for the year following strong third-quarter financial results.

-Retails sales reports and earnings are being closely watched by investors as they try to gauge just how much rising inflation is impacting business operations and consumer spending.
+Investors are closely watching retail sales reports and retailer earnings as they try to gauge just how much rising inflation is impacting business operations and consumer spending.
 Many companies have warned that profit margins could suffer as they face supply chain problems and higher costs overall.
 Consumers have been absorbing higher prices on a wide range of goods and that has investors worried about the potential for a pullback in spending.

 Walmart reported similarly solid financial results on Tuesday, but also revealed that inflation hurt its profit margins.